 Alcohol, smoking, recreational drugs and stress can negatively affect fertility in men.
 When trying to conceive, it would be useful to look into your lifestyle and adopt some healthy habits:

-– Keeping caffeine to a max 2 cups a day.
+– Keeping caffeine to a maximum of two cups a day.
 Don’t forget caffeine is also found in chocolate, green or black tea and some soft drinks.